-Kos Hippocrates Plane Tree
+Hippocrates Plane Tree

-The plane tree of Hippocrates in Kos, Dodecanese: In the centre of Kos island in front of the Castle of Knights stands a huge old plane tree, known as the Hippocrates plane tree.
+The plane tree of Hippocrates in Kos, Dodecanese: In the center of Kos island in front of the Castle of Knights stands a huge old plane tree, known as the Hippocrates plane tree.
 It is claimed that Hippocrates used to sit under this plane tree and teach his students.
 As the tree is 500 years old, it is obviously not the one that Hippocrates planted, since he lived around the 5th century BC.

-This plane tree has a perimeter of twelve metres, which gave it the reputation of being the largest in Europe.
+This plane tree has a perimeter of twelve meters, which gave it the reputation of being the largest in Europe.
 The island's authorities have taken some measures in order to preserve it.
-A short surrounding wall with a metal railing prevents it from extending excessively and keeps people in proper distance.
-The wall has Turkish ornaments on one side of this wall, while on the other there is a historic white engraved tap in Arabic language, put by a Turkish governor.
+A short surrounding wall with a metal railing prevents it from extending excessively and keeps people in the proper distance.
+The wall has Turkish ornaments on one side of this wall, while on the other there is a historic white engraved tap in the Arabic language, put by a Turkish governor.
 Water can be taken from it, even in our days.

-The tree has made history around the world, since some of its cuttings or seeds went to several destinations as gifts.
+The tree has made history around the world since some of its cuttings or seeds went to several destinations as gifts.
 For example, to the grounds surrounding the National Library of Medicine in the United States, in which its seeds have been planted in 1961.
 The Department of Medical Genetics at the University of Glasgow, the Michigan Medical School, and the Sydney's School of Rural Health in Australia are just a few examples of the many institutions that hold derivations of the Hippocrates plane tree.
-In the case of the Medical Association of Kos it even presented to its president a gavel made from the tree's wood, in 1954.
+In the case of the Medical Association of Kos, it even presented to its president a gavel made from the tree's wood, in 1954.